FAQs have been broken down by Newborn Sessions and General Information.

 How far in advance do I need to book my session?

 Sessions can be booked at any time, however, I encourage you to book your sessions at least 1-3 months in advance to make sure you get a spot.
-I am a part-time photographer, so spaces are quite limited.
+I only accept 3-5 babies per month, so spaces are quite limited.
 Newborn sessions are booked according to the due date, with ample time allotted before and after the date in the event your little one can’t wait to arrive or takes their sweet time.

 What should I do if my baby is more than 3-4 weeks old?